 Our construction lawyers in Raleigh, NC, have a detailed understanding of the key components and provisions of a contract that repeatedly proves invaluable to our clients.

 Construction disputes can be harmful to both the construction firm and the client.
-They can bring about a loss of revenue and reputation, as well as cause stress and frustration.
+They can bring about a loss of revenue and reputation, as well as causing stress and frustration.
 While litigation is always an option, it is not always the best solution.

 Regardless of the size or complexity of your project, we understand the transactional aspects of development, as well as litigation and risk assessment that can assist developers with understanding and analyzing return on investment.